Prashid-Dilshan/Alarm-Clock/README.md

 3. Use the dropdown menus to select the desired alarm time (hour, minute, and AM/PM).
 4. Click the **Set Alarm** button to activate the alarm (functionality to be implemented in `script.js`).

-## Acknowledgments
+---

+### Made by **Prashid Dilshan** ❤️
-This project was created by **Prashid Dilshan** as part of a front-end development exercise.
+This project was created by Prashid Dilshan as part of a front-end development exercise.